 - Poor Ad position - low quality scores can impact your adverts eligibility to be shown further up the page

-It makes sense that Google wants to ensure relevance for their users.
-So, I believe it is worth spending the time working on improving your quality score to help Google help you.
+It makes sense that Google wants to ensure relevance for its users.
+So, I believe it is worth spending time working on improving your quality score to help Google help you.